Chibuzothon/INST-377-Final-Project-/README.md

 ## How to Run tests for software:
 1. Check if the Weather API displays the data for the city:
-    a.
-On the functionality page type in the Pilot's first name, last name & the city traveling to in the respective text boxes
+     - On the functionality page type in the Pilot's first name, last name & the city traveling to in the respective text boxes
-     b.
-Click the "Get Weather Info" button
+     - Click the "Get Weather Info" button
-     c.
-Check if the location information, weather information & environmental conditions displays
+     - Check if the location information, weather information & environmental conditions displays
-3. Check if the location API displays the city on the map
+2. Check if the location API displays the city on the map
+     - On the functionality page type in the Pilot's first name, last name & the city traveling to in the respective text boxes
+     - Click the "Get Weather Info" button
+     - Check if the location displays on the map
-4. Check if the table in the history page updates with new entries
+3. Check if the table in the history page updates with new entries
+     - On the functionality page type in the Pilot's first name, last name & the city traveling to in the respective text boxes
+     - Click the "Get Weather Info" button
+     - Go to the Pilot History page and check to see if the new entry gets updated in the table

 ### API Documentation